sizovs/sizovs.github.io/_posts/2019-02-15-the-principal-developer.md

 location: Cancún, Mexico
 ---

-Yesterday I had a phone conversation with Alex – my ex-colleague.
-Today he works as a software developer in a fast-growing international organization.
+Yesterday I had a phone conversation with my ex-colleague Alex.
+Alex works as a software developer in a fast-growing international organization.

 Me: "How are things going?"